-Approximately four million people in the United States have braces.1 They are a common orthodontic treatment for crowded teeth, overbites, underbites, and other problems with alignment.
+Approximately four million people in the United States have braces.1 They are a standard orthodontic treatment for crowded teeth, overbites, underbites, and general tooth misalignment.

 Learn about the safest ways to whiten your teeth.

-When food gets caught in your braces, it can cause a buildup of bacteria.
-This can turn into plaque and eventually tartar.
-This results in stains or spots on your teeth.
+When food gets caught in braces, bacteria buildup can turn into plaque and tartar.
+Untreated tartar can result in stains or spots on your teeth.

 See NewMouth’s top 10 teeth whitening products of 2022.

-Not all whitening methods are created equal.
-Some are able to remove intrinsic and extrinsic staining, while others are only effective at lifting surface stains.
+Not all whitening treatments are created equal.
+Some can remove intrinsic and extrinsic staining, while others are only effective at lifting surface stains.

-LED teeth whitening kits are an easy to use option that provides great results in two weeks or less.
+LED teeth whitening kits are an easy-to-use option that provides results in two weeks or less.

-They come with an LED mouthpiece and a peroxide-based whitening gel.
-You apply the gel to your teeth and set the LED tray in your mouth for the specified time.
+LED whitening kits come with an LED mouthpiece and a peroxide-based whitening gel.
+Users apply the gel to their teeth, followed by the LED for a specified time.

 NewMouth recommends LED teeth whitening systems.
 They are affordable, easy to use, have minimal side effects, and produce excellent results.

-Teeth whitening strips are another effective and affordable teeth whitening treatment.
+Teeth whitening strips and trays are other effective and affordable teeth whitening treatments.

-The strips are made from a thin, flexible plastic and coated with a peroxide-based whitening serum.
-You remove them from the package, trim them to fit your teeth, and apply them for the directed amount of time.
+Strips are thin, flexible plastic and coated with a peroxide-based whitening serum.
+Simply remove the strips from their package, trim them to fit your teeth, and leave them on your teeth for the time recommended on the label.

-Professional in-office whitening treatment is a very safe and effective whitening treatment.
+Professional in-office whitening treatment is a safe and effective whitening treatment.

 Mouthwash is most effective at preventing new stains from forming.
-Using these whitening products while you have braces can help keep your teeth free from new surface stains.
+These whitening products, combined with braces, can help keep your teeth free from new surface stains.

 In this article